Termination of Service Policy

 Appeal to the University of Louisiana System Board of Supervisors

-Termination: Financial Exigency
+Termination for Financial Exigency

-Termination: Administrative Staff
+Termination of Administrative Staff

 All unclassified administrative staff members shall hold their administrative positions at the pleasure or will of the ULS Board of Supervisors.

 Job descriptions for the president and other administrators are on file in the Office of Institutional Research and Effectiveness and the Office of Human Resources and Student Employment.